Vyaas99/CIS-5810-UPenn-Fall-2022/README.md

 - **Homework 1:** `homework 1 convolution.pdf` - Analysis and implementation of convolution techniques.
 - **Homework 2:** `homework 2 canny edge detection.pdf` - Detailed study of the Canny edge detection algorithm.

-## How to Use
-1. Clone the repository: `git clone <repository-url>`
-2. Navigate to a project directory and open the corresponding Jupyter notebook.
-3. Follow the instructions in each notebook to reproduce the results.

 ## Skills Demonstrated
 - Computer Vision: Feature extraction, image stitching, and depth estimation.